 - hurricanes in the last ten years

 - hurricanes from the last 10 years

 - Hurricanes that happened in the last 10 years

 - what was the worst atlantic hurricane

-- worst hurricane that happened in the last 10 years
+- worst hurricanes in the last 10 years in louisiana

 - bad hurricanes in the last 20 years